 For IT: By using git command line (or apps) users could retrieve any changes between versions.
 The Orphanet team is working at releasing lighter files on new created entities and inactivated ones.

-11) What is the difference between ORDO and the Orphanet nomenclature files?
+11) What is the difference between the Orphanet nomenclature files and ORDO?

 The Orphanet nomenclature xml files have been specifically set up for coding purposes.
-The content is limited to the Orphanet nomenclature of Rare diseases, the Orphanet classifications and the cross-referencing to ICD-10.
+The content is focused on the Orphanet nomenclature of Rare diseases, the Orphanet classifications and the cross-referencing to ICD-10.
 Information to allow data sharing and statistical analysis at EU-level is specifically provided.
-This piece of information is missing in ORDO.

 12) Where can I find tutorials on using the nomenclature?